-In addition to the general prerequisites for admission to the Graduate School, the following is required by the Applied Clinical Psychology (ACPSY) degree program:
+- In addition to the general prerequisites for admission to the Graduate School, the following is required by the Applied Clinical Psychology program:

-- Education The applicant must have completed at least 18 credits in psychology as part of their four-year bachelor’s degree from an accredited institution.
+- The applicant must have completed at least 18 credits in psychology as part of a four-year bachelor’s degree from an accredited institution.

 1. Submit Penn State’s Graduate School Online Application.

-- Why have you chosen to pursue Penn State Behrend's ACPSY degree?
+- Why have you chosen to pursue an Applied Clinical Psychology degree at Penn State Behrend?

 - How will these studies help you achieve your personal and professional goals?